 The Consumer Assistant Specialist (CAS) works within the NYConnects and Navigator Programs under the direct supervision of the Director of Consumer Assistance Programs.

-Duties for NY Connects include collecting and organizing information about resources in the community and responding to inquiries regarding available resources for individuals and their families seeking long term services and supports.
+Duties for the NY Connects Program include collecting and organizing information about resources in the community and responding to inquiries regarding available resources for individuals and their families seeking long term services and supports.
 The CAS is responsible for screening individuals to determine the most appropriate initial course of action given the individuals’ needs and available community resources, and providing accurate information, education, support and referrals in a respectful, non-judgmental and conflict-free manner.
+As part of the NYConnects Program, the CAS must be available in various locations throughout Columbia during regular hours of operation.

 Duties for the Navigator Program include the provision of unbiased, culturally competent, linguistically appropriate, disability accessible in-person assistance to individuals, families and small businesses applying for health insurance through the New York State of Health: The Official Health Plan Marketplace.
 The CAS will schedule appointments over the phone and in person, assisting with the on-line health insurance enrollment application, educating potential enrollees on the available health plans, providing education on the New York State of Health: The Official Health Plan Marketplace, making referrals to appropriate entities to address grievances/complaints, and provide assistance with renewals.
+As part of the Navigator Program, the CAS must be available in various locations throughout Columbia and Greene Counties during day, evening and weekend hours, and will be certified and attend on-going trainings.

-The Consumer Assistance Specialist must be able to build rapport with individuals, elicit relevant information, effectively communicate via phone and in person, gather and record date, accurately assess individuals’ needs, serve as ambassadors of the programs and the agency to educate the public.
-As part of the Navigator program, the CAS must be available in various locations throughout Columbia and Greene Counties during day, evening and weekend hours, and will be certified and attend on-going trainings.
+The Consumer Assistance Specialist must be able to build rapport with individuals, elicit relevant information, effectively communicate via phone and in person, accurately gather and record data, assess individuals’ needs, serve as ambassadors of the programs and the agency, to educate the public.

 Primary Functions:

+NYConnects (~40%)

 Reliably staff the NYConnects Help Line as scheduled and during emergencies

-Gather and record date from individuals
+Gather and record data from individuals

 Screen for acute/urgent needs, health benefit status, intellectual and/or developmental disability, behavioral health (mental health and/or substance use) issues

-Identify and address potential barriers to accessing services
+Identify and address potential barriers to accessing community-based services and supports

 Distribute materials (flyers, brochures) as necessary; conduct program outreach